- Course Requirements

 The student defends the dissertation in a meeting with the faculty committee that is open to all faculty in the department.
 Subsequently, the student participates in a public presentation of the research.

 To be classified as a full-time doctoral student, one must be enrolled in at least 6 units per term.
 Half-time status is 3 units per term.
-At the dissertation level, students are considered full time if they are enrolled in any one of the following courses: HED 790, HED 794, or HED 795.
+At the dissertation level, students are considered full time if they are enrolled in any one of the following courses: HED 791, HED 792, HED 794, or HED 795.

 Time to Degree Completion

 Doctoral students are permitted eight years from the date of initial enrollment to complete all requirements for the Ph.D. degree.
-Extensions beyond the eight-year limit may be granted at the discretion of the program director and the dean of the School of Behavioral and Applied Sciences.
-Students needing an extension due to unusual circumstances must make their request to the program director in writing, stating the reasons for the extension and the expected date of degree completion.
+Extensions beyond the eight-year limit may be granted at the discretion of the department chair and the dean of the School of Behavioral and Applied Sciences.
+Students needing an extension due to unusual circumstances must make their request to the department chair in writing, stating the reasons for the extension and the expected date of degree completion.